Life insurance ads featuring Harold Shipman joke banned | ITV News

 Ads for a life insurance firm that joked about serial killer Harold Shipman have been banned for causing serious and widespread offence and distress.

-The Facebook and Instagram ads for DeadHappy, seen on January 23, featured images of Shipman and the text: “Life insurance… Because you never know who your doctor might be.”
+The Facebook and Instagram ads for DeadHappy featured images of Shipman and the text: "Life insurance...
+Because you never know who your doctor might be."

 Shipman murdered between 215 and 260 of his patients during his time as a GP in Hyde, Greater Manchester.